amr explained

 amr is a naturally occurring process but, more recently, human activities have worsened this natural phenomenon and driven the amr crisis as we know it.

-this has happened for several reasons including the overuse or improper of antimicrobials in humans, animals and plants; poor infection prevention and control practices; and a lack of new antimicrobial drugs being developed.
+this has happened for several reasons including the overuse or improper use of antimicrobials in humans, animals and plants; poor infection prevention and control practices; and a lack of new antimicrobial drugs being developed.

 learn more about antimicrobial resistance (amr)